agile-ts/documentation/docs/packages/core/features/state/Methods.md

 - `background` <br />
   If the new State Value gets applied to the State in background.
-  So that it doesn't cause a rerender in Components that have bound the State to itself.
+  So that Agile doesn't cause a rerender in Components that have bound the State to itself.
   ```ts
   // Causes rerender in Components
   MY_STATE.set("myNewValue2");